 Shivanand Venkanna Sheshappanavar

-I graduated with a Ph.D. from the Dept. of Computer and Information Sciences at the University of Delaware.
-I did my doctoral research at the VIMS Laboratory under the guidance of Dr. Chandra Kambhamettu.
-I completed my Masters in Computer Science at Syracuse University, New York (2018).
-Previously, I worked as an IT Consultant at Oracle India Private Limited (2012-2016).
-I also hold a Master's and a Bachelor's degree in Computer Science and Engineering from RVCE (2012) and MSRIT (2009), Bengaluru, respectively.
+Dr. Shivanand Sheshappanavar is a tenure-track Assistant Professor in the Department of Electrical Engineering and Computer Science (EECS) at the University of Wyoming.
+Dr. Sheshappanavar earned a Ph.D. in Computer and Information Sciences from the University of Delaware, where the doctoral research was conducted in the VIMS Laboratory under the supervision of Dr. Chandra Kambhamettu.
+In 2018, Dr. Sheshappanavar completed a Master’s degree in Computer Science at Syracuse University, New York.
+Prior to that, from 2012 to 2016, Dr. Sheshappanavar worked as an IT Consultant at Oracle India Private Limited.
+Additionally, Dr. Sheshappanavar holds a Master’s degree in Computer Science and Engineering from RVCE (2012) and a Bachelor’s degree in Computer Science and Engineering from MSRIT (2009) from Bengaluru, Karnataka, India.

-My primary research areas are 3D Computer Vision and large (vision) language models, which have applications in Grocery recognition for the visually impaired, Controlled-Environment Agriculture, and Digital Humanities.
+Dr. Sheshappanavar’s primary research interests lie in 3D computer vision and large (vision) language models, with applications spanning grocery recognition for the visually impaired, controlled-environment agriculture, and digital humanities.

 Recent News: